hyperledger/iroha-javascript/README.md

 pnpm format:fix
 ```

 Each monorepo package might have its own scripts and tasks.
-Please refer to a specific package's README for details.
+You can find the package details in a README for that package.

 ### Manually update reference Iroha version